woman in business attire sitting at a computer with her chin on her hand looking bored and frustrated because she's feeling underutilized

 Step 4: Set Measurable Goals

-Identify actionable steps, such as:
+Define clear, actionable steps such as:

-- Taking on a new project.
+• Taking on a new project

-- Leading a process improvement initiative.
+• Leading a process improvement initiative

-- Developing expertise in a specific area.
+• Developing expertise in a key area

 Step 5: Conduct Regular Reviews